danconsults/metroblog/resume/index.md

 **Profile:**

-Service management professional with over 4 years of broad-based information technology experience, \s\s including business technology consulting, as well as sales and marketing of technology services and solutions.
+Service management professional with over 4 years of broad-based information technology experience, including business technology consulting, as well as sales and marketing of technology services and solutions.

 Emphasis on providing direction and technical leadership for the planning, management, and implementation of infrastructure solutions for mission-critical environments.